openedx/edx-documentation/en_us/open_edx_course_authors/source/proctored_exams/proctored_enabling.rst

    to allow for the exam as HH:MM, where HH is hours and MM is minutes.

 #. (optional) For a proctored exam, in the **Review Rules** field, enter any
-   additions or exceptions to the :ref:`default rules for proctored exams<CA Online Proctoring Rules>`.
-For more information, see :ref:`specifying_exam_rules_and_exceptions`.
+   additions or exceptions to the :ref:`default rules for proctored exams<Online Proctoring Rules>`.
+For more information, see
+   :ref:`specifying_exam_rules_and_exceptions`.

 #.
 Select **Save**.